‘Cosmopolitan’ Magazine Celebrates Woman Getting Cancer As Weight-Loss Secret, Internet Lashes Out

 — DatNoFact (@datnofact) April 11, 2017

 That’s not to mention that she dealt with numerous other health issues such as a severe kidney infection, removal of part of her colon, a partial lung collapse, and other things.
-The 31-year-old Harbinson is a mother of two who was diagnosed with a malignant carcinoid tumor of the appendix back in 2014.
+Harbinson, 31, is a mother of two who was diagnosed with a malignant carcinoid tumor of the appendix back in 2014.

 After learning of her cancer, she had to be quarantined and dealt with chronic pain which was coming from a damaged disc in her back.
-She has come through all of those horrible times in her life and become an Instagram sensation and fitness blogger which seemed to be why Cosmo focused on her weight loss more than anything.
+She has come through all of those horrible times in her life and become an Instagram sensation and fitness blogger, which seemed to be why Cosmo focused on her weight loss more than anything.

 In the article, the magazine pinpoints that she “lost 44 pounds without a single session in the gym.”
-While she can’t work out and do as much fitness-wises as she used to, the fact is that she lost weight due to her cancer battle and Cosmopolitan used it as a click-bait headline.
+While she can’t work out and do as much fitness-wise as she used to, the fact is that she lost weight due to her cancer battle and Cosmopolitan used it as a click-bait headline.

 Perhaps, it is needless to say but the Internet was outraged.